Claim Opposing Forfeiture

 Templates and Forms

 The procedure described in this guide is used to ask for the return of property that may be forfeited as proceeds of criminal activity.
 If your property is the subject of forfeiture proceedings, you will be notified.
-In Sacramento County, if the property is taken at the time of arrest, law enforcement will provide the arrestee with this notice, usually a pink or yellow carbon copy.
+In Sacramento County, if the property is taken at the time of arrest, law enforcement will provide the arrestee with the notice, usually a pink or yellow carbon copy.
 Otherwise, notice may be mailed to you from the District Attorney’s office.

 California Health and Safety Code §§ 11469-11495 allow local law enforcement agencies to seize property believed to be connected with controlled substances criminal activity.
 If the property is personal property worth $25,000 or less and no timely claims are filed, a prosecuting agency may, after notifying all potentially interested parties and publishing notice in a newspaper of general circulation in the county where the property was seized, issue a declaration of forfeiture without having to go to court.
 This is called an administrative (nonjudicial) forfeiture action.